(225 ILCS 105/1)

 "Judge" means a person licensed by the Department who

-is located at ringside or adjacent to the fighting area during a professional contest and who has the responsibility of scoring the performance of the participants in that professional contest.
+is located at ringside or adjacent to the fighting area during a contest and who has the responsibility of scoring the performance of the participants in that professional or amateur contest.

 "Referee" means a person licensed by the Department

-who has the general supervision of and is present inside of the ring or fighting area during a professional contest.
+who has the general supervision of and is present inside of the ring or fighting area during a professional or amateur contest.

-"Amateur" means a person registered by the Department
+"Amateur" means a person licensed by the Department

 who is not competing for, and has never received or competed for, any purse or other article of value, directly or indirectly, either for participating in any contest or for the expenses of training therefor, other than a non-monetary prize that does not exceed $50 in value.